Deagogishvili/chapter-GFAP/structures/README.md

 How to use them to create the same figures as in the manuscript:

 - Open the PDB file of the monomer.
 Then in the upper menu select tools > structure analysis > define attributes and then load the define_attributes_monomer.txt file.
 It should do the trick.
 - For the dimer structure, you can do the same for both chains.
-First, select chain A and define attributes, and then the same with the chain B.
+First, select chain A and define attributes, and then the same with chain B.

 Colour settings: